 How do we collect personal information?

-We collect most personal information directly from you.
+We collect most personal information directly from you (or from someone who is representing or assisting you).
 Sometimes we may (and you authorise us to) collect personal information about you from other people.
-We may also collect information about you from publicly available sources of information.
+We may also collect information about you through your use of our website (including subscribing for news and insights) and from publicly available sources of information.

 Cookies and similar technologies